shimo164/demos/cdk-approval-multi-steps/README.md

 This repo folder is for my blog post.
+[StepFunctions Approval Action with One-Time HTML Page Confirmation](https://dev.to/aws-builders/stepfunctions-approval-action-with-one-time-html-page-confirmation-4og7)

 ## Build